ADR-0049: Trust-loop kill-switch convention (enabled_cb only, no config-only)¶

 Verifying compliance¶

-The dark-factory review agent dispatched for any PR >500 lines touching src/*_loop.py should flag violations as blockers.
+The dark-factory review agent dispatched for any PR >500 lines touching src/*_loop.py should also flag violations as blockers.

 When to supersede this ADR¶